alpaker/frame-bufs/README.markdown

-* If `frame-bufs-new-frames-inherit` is non-nil, then the associated buffers of a new frame's "parent"--the frame that was selected when the command creating the new frame is called-- will be associated with the new frame.
+* If `frame-bufs-new-frames-inherit` is non-nil, then the associated buffers of a new frame's "parent"--the frame that was selected when the command creating the new frame is called--will be associated with the new frame.
 (The default value is nil.)

 Other Commands and Features
 ===========================

+Frame-bufs also provides several options and commands that apply everywhere, not just in the buffer menu:

-* If `frame-bufs-use-buffer-predicate` is non-nil, each frame's buffer predicate is set so that `other-buffer` will prefer frame-associated buffers.
+* If the variable `frame-bufs-use-buffer-predicate` is non-nil, each frame's buffer predicate is set so that `other-buffer` will prefer frame-associated buffers.
 Thus, when a buffer is removed from a window and automatically replaced with another (as happens, say, when one kills a buffer), the newly displayed buffer will, if possible, be one associated with that frame.
 (The default value is t.)

-Frame-bufs also provides three other commands that are available everywhere, not just in the buffer menu:

-* `frame-bufs-dismiss-buffer` is somewhat analogous to `bury-buffer`.
+* The command `frame-bufs-dismiss-buffer` is somewhat analogous to `bury-buffer`.
 It removes a buffer from a frame's associated-buffer list, and if that buffer is displayed in any windows on the frame, it is replaced by another buffer.
 When called with no arguments, it acts on the current buffer and selected frame.

-* `frame-bufs-reset-frame` resets a frame's associated-buffer list.
+* The command `frame-bufs-reset-frame` resets a frame's associated-buffer list.
 Specifically, it sets the associated-buffer list to the list of buffers that have been selected on the frame.
 When called with no argument, it acts on the current frame.

-* `frame-bufs-reset-all-frames` resets the associated-buffer list of all frames.
+* The command `frame-bufs-reset-all-frames` resets the associated-buffer list of all frames.

 Compatibility and Other Considerations
 ======================================